codez266/codez266.github.io/about.md

   Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p>-->

 Hello, I'm Sumit.
-I'm a computer science student currently in IIT Patna, India.
+I'm a bachelors in Computer Science from IIT Patna.
-I'm interested in developing for web as well as diving into the world of algorithms.
-I've recently developed a strong interest in open source and I'm a contributor to mediawiki open source software.
-This blog is mainly my thoughts related to web and anything else that may interest me in computer science.
+I'm interested in Machine Learning with a focus towards NLP.
+I'm also passionate about technology in general and believe that technology in any form has the power to transform human lives for better or for worse.
+I'm especially inclined towards the use of AI in the present age for better of lives.
+I'm also a Wikipedia voluntter and my MediaWiki userpage is [this](https://mediawiki.org/wiki/User:Sumit.iitp) This blog is mainly my thoughts related to Computer Science and anything else that may interest me apart from computer science.

-Thanks for reading!
+Thanks for stopping by!
+For any questions, you can leave comments on the posts or on my MediaWiki user [talk page](https://www.mediawiki.org/wiki/User_talk:Sumit.iitp).